Print Friendly

 Hopefully, we will see each other in four days when I get back home.

-This directional denotes movement upward.
+This directional indicates movement upward.
 It can also refer to days into the future.

 I am going up there with Talin. / I am going up there.